 Once kids develop a level of automatization, they can sound out words almost instantly and only need to employ decoding with longer words.
 Phonics is best taught explicitly, sequentially, and systematically—which is the method we use in the HOMER app.

-If you’re looking for support helping your child learn phonics, our HOMER Learn & Grow app might be exactly what you need.
-Just 15 minutes of HOMER a day can improve early reading scores by 74%!
+If you’re looking for support helping your child learn phonics, our HOMER app might be exactly what you need.
+Just 15 minutes of HOMER a day improves early reading scores by 74%!

 4. Balance Phonics and Sight Words